radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 # Concepts

 The reverse CoA functionality is based on two additions to RADIUS.
-The first addition is a configuration and signalling, to indicate that a RADIUS client is capable of accepting reverse CoA packets.
+The first addition is a configuration and signaling, to indicate that a RADIUS client is capable of accepting reverse CoA packets.
 The second addition is an extension to the "reverse" routing table for CoA packets which was first described in Section 2.1 of {{RFC8559}}.

-# Capability Configuration and Signalling
+# Capability Configuration and Signaling

 In order for a RADIUS server to send reverse CoA packets to a client, it must first know that the client is capable of accepting these packets.